Fig and apple jam with flavors of brown sugar, cinnamon, and orange.

 Through the week, I’ll be adding more information about figs under the ‘Food Cultural History’, ‘Practical Matters’ and ‘Nutrition’ tabs.
 And later this week I’ll post my favorite recipe for making Farmer’s Cheese at home.
 It’s a wonderful soft, mild cheese that’s great for pairing with fruits.

-Making your own brown sugar is so easy, and produces a fresh, soft product that has a more molasses-y flavor.
+- Making your own brown sugar is so easy, and produces a fresh, soft product that has a more molasses-y flavor.
 I always keep some in my pantry, and have added a link below in the recipe to how I make it and store it.
-Or you can just go to the ‘My Pantry’ tab and see it there.

 Fig Apple Jam